 - The motor offers top-class performance and helps in changing speed without any lags.

-- Decent deck size
+- Decent deck size for tall and big people

 - Three-zone cushioning helps to absorb much of the shock.